-The Master of Education with a major in Special Education Low-Incidence Disabilities program is designed for those who wish to earn an endorsement in special education as part of their graduate degree.
-A minimum of 36 hours is required for the graduate degree.
+The Master of Education Special Education Low-Incidence Disabilities is designed for those who wish to earn an endorsement in special education as part of their graduate degree.
+A minimum of 36 credit hours is required for the graduate degree.
 Endorsement in low incidence disabilities may be earned with 33 credit hours.
-A minimum of 9 credit hours is required for a provisional endorsement.
+A minimum of nine credit hours is required for a provisional endorsement.
 EDUC 512 Action Research must be completed within the first 15 credit hours of the program of study.

 Anyone interested in the program who resides in a state other than Kansas must check with that state’s department of education to determine specific licensure requirements for teaching within that state and the acceptability of out-of-state licensure.

 Course will provide training in the procedures for developing high quality individual education plans for students with disabilities, based on state curriculum standards and meeting all of the requirements of state and federal special education laws and regulations.
 This course can be taken in conjunction withEDUC524.

 This course focuses on the techniques of collaboration with general education teachers, parents, other professionals, and paraeducators in providing appropriate educational services to exceptional children of all ages.
 The course will explore instructional approaches that allow all students to be educated in an inclusive setting.

 The focus of this course is on the theoretical constructs and practical considerations in programming for students with disabilities from the preschool through the secondary and post‐secondary level.